jaewonchu/jaewonchu.github.io/_pages/about.md

 ======
 Hi, I’m Jaewon Chu, a 3rd-year M.S.-Ph.D. integrated student in the Department of Computer Science and Engineering at Korea University, conducting research at the Machine Learning and Vision Lab (MLV) under the supervision of [Professor Hyunwoo J. Kim](https://www.hyunwoojkim.com/).

-I’m broadly interested in <strong>optimizing generative AI to better serve human needs.</strong> These needs are often expressed as black-box functions—such as the performance of API-LLMs (e.g., GPT, Claude, Gemini) or molecule properties.
-My research lies at the intersection of generative models and black-box optimization methods, including Bayesian Optimization, Neural Bandits, and Reinforcement Learning.
-I explore ways to leverage generative models to produce outputs that meet human needs through black-box optimization.
+I’m broadly interested in <strong>optimizing generative AI to better serve human needs.</strong> These needs are often expressed as black-box functions, such as the performance of API-LLMs (e.g., GPT, Claude, Gemini) or molecule properties.
+To enable generative models to produce outputs that meet these human needs, my research focuses on the intersection of generative models and black-box optimization methods, including Bayesian Optimization, Neural Bandits, and Reinforcement Learning.

 📢 _<u>I am also actively seeking internship opportunities where I can apply my research skills and contribute to impactful projects.</u>_